-No doubt about it, kids love to play in a sandbox, but what do you do if you don’t have one in your yard?
+No doubt about it, kids love to play in a sandbox, but what do you do if you don’t have a sandbox in your yard, or if you live in an apartment?
 You create a DIY sand table!
 Sometimes it’s fun to take an activity that your child enjoys regularly, and present it in a new way.
 It can breathe new life into the activity, spark creativity, or simply provide your child with a “change of scenery” so to speak.

 Some children aren’t comfortable with the tire swings and the slide.
 Not everyone is confident enough to walk our tightrope or to climb on the the play logs, so the sandbox provides a safe place to have a ton of fun.

 Pick up a bag of sandbox sand at any Home Depot or Garden Center, and dump a generous amount into a big bowl or a shallow storage container.
 You could even do this indoors if you placed a large vinyl tablecloth down on the floor.
 I think we may have to try that this winter when our outdoor sand is frozen.
 I added a little water to our sand today so the hooligans could make mud-pies, and I provided some items of interest: buttons, chopped up straws, spoons, cups and scissors.
 I set the bowl of sand and the various tools and items on a table in the back yard, and the girls played at it for almost an hour.